Medicare Annual Wellness Visit vs. Annual Physical

 - Instrumental Activities of Daily Living

 The risk-assessment questionnaire may also include questions about advance care planning.
-Based on the patient’s answer to the HRA questions, the provider will be able to identify risk factors, such as cognitive impairment, and create a personalized prevention plan to follow.
+Based on the patient’s answer to the HRA questions, the provider can identify risk factors, such as cognitive impairment, and create a personalized prevention plan to follow.

 - Vitals – The second component is collecting and documenting vitals.
 These routine measurements include height, weight, and blood pressure which are essential to analyze when discussing risk factors related to cardiovascular disease, stroke and hypertension.
 Height and weight are used to calculate and report on body mass index (BMI).

 - Consultation – The third component of an AWV consists of translating the HRA results into a five to ten-year care plan.
-Based on patient responses in the questionnaire, providers are able to identify risk factors and discuss a preventative plan of action geared towards a healthier future.
+Based on patient responses in the questionnaire, providers can identify risk factors and discuss a preventative plan of action geared toward a healthier future.

 |Annual Wellness Visit||Annual Physical|

 |Review of risk factors for illness||X|

 |Bloodwork, lab tests||X|